 Our program is primarily designed to introduce you to what the military is like and give you an opportunity to "try before you buy."
-Unlike with an enlisted recruiter (who wants you to sign up to go to Basic Training and be enlisted, which is a completely different career path than being an officer through Air Force ROTC), you can take AFROTC classes and see if the military is a good fit for you before committing to active duty and signing a contract.
-Topics in our freshman class include subjects like Air Force dress and appearance standards, military customs and courtesies, team building, Air Force benefits, principles of war, Air Force operations, Air Force core values, evolution of air power, human relations and more.
+Unlike with an enlisted recruiter (who wants you to sign up to go to Basic Training and be enlisted, which is a different career path than being an officer through Air Force ROTC), you can take AFROTC classes and see if the military is a good fit for you before committing to active duty and signing a contract.
+Topics in our freshman class include subjects like Air Force dress and appearance standards, military customs and courtesies, team building, military service benefits, principles of war, Air and Space Force operations, Air and Space Force core values, evolution of air and space power, human relations and more.